 “You can’t walk into Walgreens with a USB and walk out with a velvet album with gold page gilding or a rose gold glass box with mounted photo prints inside.”

 #8: BONUS Instagram Tip

 High quality products are the only way you’ll ever convince your clients to invest.
 Research your lab options, and select the best papers for high-end products like art prints and limited edition prints that will attract potential customers.

-#9: Small touches can mean the most
+#9: Small touches can mean the most when selling photography prints

 An in-person sales session is the best way to connect with your client and gives you the opportunity to educate them at the same time.
 Have samples of their images ready for your sales session—that way they can walk home with something.